ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 ***

-Query:  I noticed that \Delta gives italic Greek $\Delta$, which is not standard, and shouldn't be the case for operators.
+I noticed that \Delta gives italic Greek $\Delta$, which is not standard, and shouldn't be used in any case for operators.
 Is there any way, short of unicode, to get plain Greek chars in math context?

 * \Delta &#8594; $\Delta$

+Looks like HTML codes work well enough as a stopgap, but still, it's kinda weird.

 * \text{&#916;} &#8594; $\text{&#916;}$

+* \mathop{&#916;} &#8594; $\mathop{&#916;}$

 ***